-The Casa Hacienda San Jose in Chincha was a brilliant place to stay… and the only thing that was not great was its sometimes bloody and confronting history as a slave plantation.
+The Casa Hacienda San Jose in Chincha was a brilliant place to stay.
+Although the only thing that was not great was its sometimes bloody and confronting history as a slave plantation.

-Don’t let that stop you, this is an excellent kid friendly destination in its own right some 2.
-5 hours south of Lima and the perfect place to stop on route to Pisco or Nazca.
+Don’t let that stop you.
+This is an excellent kid friendly destination in its own right.
+It is about 2.
+5 hours south of Lima, and the perfect place to stop on route to Pisco or Nazca.

 The polished floor bedrooms feature impossibly high ceilings illuminated by natural gables, whose shutters open using long ropes.
-Huge beds, with the softest linen, await you, as does gorgeous furniture and fittings with an antique appearance.
+Huge beds, with the softest linen, await you as does gorgeous furniture and fittings with an antique appearance.
 Wake up in the morning to the sound of doves cooing.
-The nights completely quiet, you don’t hear a sound, you are in a hacienda of olden times.
+The nights completely quiet and you don’t hear a sound.
+It is as if you are in a hacienda of olden times.

 However, it’s not just the elegant restoration or atmosphere that captivates, there is plenty to see and do for the whole family.

-We enjoyed a guided walk of the house, its gorgeous little chapel, catacombs and the punishment room.
-(Don’t let the kids listen to that one – the punishments to the slaves were horrific.)
+We enjoyed a guided walk of the house, its gorgeous little chapel, catacombs, and the punishment room.
+Be warned – Don’t let the kids listen to that one.
+The punishments to the slaves were horrific.

-We stayed over the weekend principally because of the free activities on offer for the kids, including African dance class and lessons on the Cajon (a typically Afro Peruvian percussion instrument).
-We also enjoyed walks amongst the avocado and mandarin plantation and the pianist who played in the restaurant.
-On the Sunday a buffet with Criolla dance and music was a complete success with the kids.
+We stayed over the weekend, principally because of the free activities on offer for the kids.
+The activities included African dance class and lessons on the Cajon (a typically Afro Peruvian percussion instrument).
+We also enjoyed walks among the avocado and mandarin plantation and the pianist who played in the restaurant.
+On Sunday a buffet with Criolla dance and music was a complete success with the kids.

-(Note, as the other guests were all Lima folk, there seemed to be only Spanish spoken during those offerings.
-You would need to organise an English speaking guide.)
+Note, as the other guests were all Lima folk, there seemed to be only Spanish spoken during those offerings.
+You would need to organize an English speaking guide.

 Price Range – Casa Hacienda San Jose